 Another way to use on-premises network shares alongside cloud-based file storage is with Azure Files.
 Azure Files offers fully managed file shares that you can access with the standard Server Message Block (SMB) protocol (sometimes referred to as CIFS).
 You can mount Azure Files as a file share on your local computer, or use them with existing applications that access local or network share files.

 To synchronize file shares in Azure Files with your on-premises Windows Servers, use Azure File Sync.
 One major benefit of Azure File Sync is the ability to tier files between your on-premises file server and Azure Files.
 This capability lets you keep only the newest and most recently accessed files locally.

 For more information, see Deciding when to use Azure Blob storage, Azure Files, or Azure Disks.

-This article focused on hybrid data solutions, but another consideration is how to extend your on-premises network to Azure.
-For more information about this aspect of hybrid solutions, see:
+This article focuses on hybrid data solutions, but another consideration is how to extend your on-premises network to Azure.
+For more information about this aspect of hybrid solutions, see the following resources:

 - Choose a solution for connecting an on-premises network to Azure